fenix01/polyglot-data-manager/docs/architecture.rst

 This API could be execute with 2 modes :

-* Master : it allows the API to manage all of your schemas.
-There should be only one master !
+* Chief : it allows the API to manage all of your schemas.
+There should be only one chief !
-* Slave : it allows to deploy more nodes to handle more write requests.
+* Worker : it allows to deploy more nodes to handle more write requests.

 .. image:: ./schemas/archi.png
    :align: center